guilhermesimoes/guilhermesimoes.github.io/_posts/2020-10-19-shaders-case-study-pokemon-battles.md

 ```

 A value called `cutoff` determines how far along the animation is.
 As the `cutoff` increases, so does the number of pixels that enter the first condition branch and so the more pixels are painted black.
 In the UI sliders you'll see throughout this post the `cutoff` goes from 0 to 100 but this value is scaled down so that inside each shader it goes from 0 to 1.

+All code blocks are editable.
+You can modify each example to see what happens.
+Give it a try!

 <div class="scene" data-texture-src="/assets/images/pokemon-textures/red-girl-trainer.png" markdown="1">